I. Build idioms. Then tell about the hardest day in the last year of your life using at least 3 of them.

 Show answer (admin)

+IV.
 To differentiate among the three Christian religions in Great Britain, do this matching exercise

 Text A. Rooted in Western Christianity under papal authority, this religion treats Scripture and Tradition as co-authoritative and recognizes seven sacraments (baptism, Eucharist, confirmation, marriage, holy orders, penance, anointing of the sick).
 It affirms transubstantiation in the Eucharist and maintains a hierarchical structure led by the Pope and bishops.
 Before the Reformation in England, its institutions—parishes, monasteries, pilgrimages—shaped daily religious life and social welfare.